patrickt/ssl-evaluation/REPORT.md

     error:1407742E:SSL routines:SSL23_GET_SERVER_HELLO:tlsv1 alert protocol version

-Jim Hodges explains what this means:
+Jeff Hodges explains what this means:

     jmhodges: importantshock: that's it trying to handshake with an ssl v2 client hello
     jmhodges: with the "real" tls version inside it